galacticstudios/KiCadVerilog/README.md

 Enter the path of the netlist file you just exported.
 Give the path and name of the file where you would like the Verilog file generated, and click Generate Verilog.

 Complex schematics might take a minute to process.
 Be patient.

-Errors or warnings will appear in the Results box.
+Errors, warnings, and messages will appear in the Results box when the Verilog generation is done.

 ## Understanding KiCadVerilog